SukkoPera/AtkDongle/README.md

 ### Summary
 While diagnosing faults on Amiga computers, it is necessary to connect a loopback adapter to the serial and parallel ports, which might not be easily available.
 It might also be necessary to check if the power rails are in order, which involves using multimeter probes directly on the port pins with the risk of creating short-circuits that can damage the machine.

 AtkDongle was designed to make these operations easier and safer.
-It was originally made according to the instructions found in keirf's [Amiga Test Kit](https://github.com/keirf/Amiga-Stuff) (previously known as *SysTest*), but later it was found that Chucky's [DiagROM](http://www.diagrom.com) requires the same connections, thus it should be compatible with both of these diagnostic tools (Note that the latter is still untested though).
+It was originally made according to the instructions found in keirf's [Amiga Test Kit](https://github.com/keirf/Amiga-Stuff) (previously known as *SysTest*), but later it was found that Chucky's [DiagROM](http://www.diagrom.com) requires the same connections, thus it is compatible with both of these diagnostic tools.

 ### Assembly
 Solder all components to the board in the order you prefer.
 Just pay attention to use ports of the right gender on each side, as both connectors are D-Sub 25 pins (*DB-25*) but: